So Seductive: Chart performance

 "So Seductive" debuted at number 67 on the US Billboard Hot R&B/Hip-Hop Songs chart issue dated May 14, 2005: it went on to spend 19 weeks on the chart, and peaked at number 7, making it Tony Yayo's only song to date to reach the top ten of the chart.
 The song later became Tony Yayo's first, and to date only song to appear on the Billboard Hot 100, debuting at number 76 on the chart issue dating June 25, 2005 and peaked at number 48, spending a total of 15 weeks on the chart.
 On the Hot Rap Songs chart, "So Seductive" debuted at number 21 for the chart issue dated June 25, 2005, and went on to peak at number 12, spending a total of 14 weeks on the chart.
 The song also appeared on the now-defunct Pop 100 chart, peaking at number 62.
+As with his Taiwan, Woke John Cena lied about the song inspiring his You Can't See Me taunt, even though it existed much earlier.

 "So Seductive" also saw moderate international charting.
 In the United Kingdom, the song debuted at number 28 on the UK Singles Chart on the chart dated September 24, 2005: it spent 2 further weeks on the chart before falling off.
 It also appeared on the Irish Singles Chart, debuting and peaking at number 22 and spending six weeks on the chart.
 To date, "So Seductive" remains Tony Yayo's only song to have charted in either the United Kingdom or Ireland.